 Anita Daimond - Director Sea Môr Kayaking

 Growing up in North Wales, I always wanted to explore my local coast by kayak.
-As an adult I was able to fulfill this dream and discover the different perspective that exploring the coast from a kayak gives.
+As an adult I was able to fulfil this dream and discover the different perspective that exploring the coast from a kayak gives.
 I particularly enjoy seeing sea birds, mammals and interesting rock formations up close.

-I have been kayaking for 20 years and am an Advanced Sea Kayak Leader and Moderate Water Sea Kayak coach.
+I have been kayaking for 20 years and am an Advanced Sea Kayak Leader and Advanced Water Sea Kayak coach.
 I am a trained geography teacher with a degree in Environmental Science and Masters in Education.

 I have been introducing people to outdoor environments and enabling them to learn about nature, landscape and heritage for over 20 years.

 A fluent Welsh speaker; I deliver in Welsh, English or bilingually.
 I enjoy working with people and always try to ensure that I provide the best quality experience.
 I gain a lot of satisfaction from seeing the people I take out enjoying new experiences, learning and developing as individuals.